pleiszenburg/zugbruecke/README.rst

 How does it work?
 -----------------

-During the first import of pycrosscall, a stand-alone Windows-version of the CPython interpreter corresponding to the used Unix-version is automatically downloaded and placed into the module's configuration folder (by default located at ``~/.pycrosscall/``).
-Next to it, also during first import, pycrosscall generates its own Wine-profile directory for being used with a dedicated ``WINEPREFIX``.
+During the first import of zugbruecke, a stand-alone Windows-version of the CPython interpreter corresponding to the used Unix-version is automatically downloaded and placed into the module's configuration folder (by default located at ``~/.zugbruecke/``).
+Next to it, also during first import, zugbruecke generates its own Wine-profile directory for being used with a dedicated ``WINEPREFIX``.
 This way, any undesirable interferences with other Wine-profile directories containing user settings and unrelated software are avoided.

-During every import of pycrosscall, the ``ctypes`` module is patched with an additional ``windll`` "sub-module" that would otherwise only be present under Windows.
-Once ``LoadLibrary`` is invoked for the first time, pycrosscall starts its own wineserver and, on top of it, a Windows Python interpreter.
+During every import of zugbruecke, the ``ctypes`` module is patched with an additional ``windll`` "sub-module" that would otherwise only be present under Windows.
+Once ``LoadLibrary`` is invoked for the first time, zugbruecke starts its own wineserver and, on top of it, a Windows Python interpreter.
 The latter is used to run a server script (named ``_server_.py``, located in the module's folder).
-From now on, pycrosscall on the "Unix side" acts as a client to its server on the "Wine side".
+From now on, zugbruecke on the "Unix side" acts as a client to its server on the "Wine side".
 The client passes calls with their parameters to the server, which executes them using the regular ``ctypes`` interface for Windows.